agperson/zabbix-hipchat-alerts/README.md

 hipchat-alerts
 -----------------------

 Send Zabbix alerts to a HipChat room using the v2 API.
-Move this directory under `/usr/lib/zabbix/alertscripts` (or your configured alertscript location) and setup a new "media" of type script that calls hipchat.sh.
-Assign this media to a resource account, then setup one or more actions.
-Use this format for the subject line so that the hipchat.sh script will parse it, and your own message body:
+Move this directory under `/usr/lib/zabbix/alertscripts` (or your configured alertscript location) and setup a new "media" of type script that calls hipchat.rb.
+Assign this media to a resource account with adequate (read-only) permissions, then setup one or more actions.
+The title does not matter, just make sure the body of the message is the following (same as what PagerDuty uses but with spaces so it will parse as YAML):
 ```
-{TRIGGER.STATUS}: {TRIGGER.NAME} ({TRIGGER.SEVERITY})
+name: {TRIGGER.NAME}
+id: {TRIGGER.ID}
+status: {TRIGGER.STATUS}
+hostname: {HOSTNAME}
+ip: {IPADDRESS}
+value: {TRIGGER.VALUE}
+event_id: {EVENT.ID}
+severity: {TRIGGER.SEVERITY}
 ```
 Be sure to configure the config.yaml file with your generated token and other information, then you will get nice color-coded messages in your chat room when Zabbix actions are fired.

-**Note:** The notify.rb script can be used on its own without Zabbix as a simple command-line notification script for the HipChat v2 API.
+**Note:** The `notify.rb` script can be used on its own without Zabbix as a simple command-line notification script for the HipChat v2 API.
+The `hipchat.rb` script is the one that is Zabbix-specific.

 dashboard-gen
 -----------------------